machuchesteven/sql/concepts/ddl.md

 ALTER TABLE PORTS DROP COLUMN CAPACITY; -- THE KEYWORD `COLUMN` IS REQUIRED HERE -- OR
 ALTER TABLE PORTS DROP (CAPACITY); -- THIS CAN WORK FOR MULTIPLE COLUMNS TOO

+ALTER TABLE PORTS DROP (CAPACITY, COUNTRY); -- this will work right
 ```

 Restrictions when dropping columns:-